knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

 3. **Exploitation Phase**
     As in HER, but instead of generating actions in `policy.get_actions`, generate multiple candidate-actions (e.g. by adding noise to observations) and use the model to select the most promising one.

-# TODO
-1. Currently, the action selection in the exploration phase is random, and the surprise prediction is used to select the action out of a candidate set of actions that is supposed to maximize the model error (kind of beam search).
-Instead of this approach, use another RL algorithm, e.g. PPO, to maximize the model loss during exploration.
-We can later combine that algorithm also with the model, but this should happen in a second step.

-   To this end, we should start by adding a command line option for `action_selection` [here](baselines/model_based/interface/click_options.py), and add the respective functionality in the `get_action` function of [MBPolicy](baselines/model_based/mb_policy.py).
-2. Implement Exploitation Phase